Chapter 6 of Galatians, according to the Amplified Classic (AMPC)

 who are caught in any trespass.
 He says that those who are

-each one looking to themselves, lest they too be tempted.
-He
+one looking to themselves, lest they too be tempted.
+He further

-further encourages them to bear each other's burdens, thus
+encourages them to bear each other's burdens, thus fulfilling the

 Galatians 6:1-2, AMPC: